apache/bookkeeper/site3/website/versioned_docs/version-4.13.0/getting-started/concepts.md

 ### Flat ledger manager

-> deprecated since 4.7.0, not recommand now.
+> deprecated since 4.7.0, not recommend now.

 The *flat ledger manager*, implemented in the [`FlatLedgerManager`]({{ site.javadoc_base_url }}/org/apache/bookkeeper/meta/FlatLedgerManager.html) class, stores all ledgers' metadata in child nodes of a single ZooKeeper path.
 The flat ledger manager creates [sequential nodes](https://zookeeper.apache.org/doc/trunk/zookeeperProgrammers.html#Sequence+Nodes+--+Unique+Naming) to ensure the uniqueness of the ledger ID and prefixes all nodes with `L`.
 Bookie servers manage their own active ledgers in a hash map so that it's easy to find which ledgers have been deleted from ZooKeeper and then garbage collect them.